mikko-apo/ki-frame/README.md

 ## State

 **State** is the central mechanism of ki-frame.
-It unifies application logic, UI nodes, and resource management into a coherent model.
+It unifies application logic and resource, state and event management into a coherent model.

 **State connects all the browser side components and app logic together**: